GoogleCloudPlatform/community/tutorials/gke-guestbook.md

 ### View the running pod

-Verify that the Redis master pod is running.
+Verify that the Redis master pod is running:

 ```bash
 kubectl get pods